KirklandLab/CutandTag_Alignment_QC/README.md

 Downstream analysis can be performed in the [CutandTag_ReplicatePeak_Analysis](https://github.com/KirklandLab/CutandTag_ReplicatePeak_Analysis) Snakemake workflow.
 This companion pipeline starts with aligned BAM files and focuses on identifying reproducible peaks, generating consensus peak sets, and visualizing overlaps and signal distributions across multiple samples and experimental conditions.

 ### **Key Features**
+*Note: Optional features can be toggled on and off in the `config` file found in `config/config.yml`.

 + **Optional: Raw QC & Contamination Check**
   + Generates **FastQC** reports for raw FASTQ files